 This is the American left.

-Because they think it'll mean electoral success for them.
+They smile when you suffer because they think it'll mean electoral success for them.

-But in the real world, how can a party identified proudly as a party that believes in a state of decline and thinks this country deserves it, have a chance at anything?
+But in the real world, how can a party identified proudly as a party that believes in a state of decline and thinks this country deserves it have a chance at anything?

 I don't know everything, but close.